What is Cremation?

 While many choose to purchase an urn, it is not necessary for collecting the body.
 A beautiful urn can help memorialize the loved one.
 Urns are very popular for those who are choosing to keep all or some of the ashes.
 A temporary container is typically provided by the memorial company if you choose not to get an urn.

 Many people view cremation as a way to set the body free after death.
-While some hold on to the remains and a special urn, others choose to scatter them.
-Here are some of the more common places that people choose to take their ashes to:
+While some hold on to the remains in a special urn, others choose to scatter them.